Basic strokes. Foundational strokes. Drills.

 Want to actually give these strokes a try with free worksheets and videos?

 Join me and over 4,000 others (so far!) in the 30-day #ShowMeYourDrills challenge.
-It starts on October 1st, and I’m giving you my full recommended list of supplies, a huge printable pdf workbook of traceable drills, and a ton of step-by-step videos explaining every basic stroke.
+I give you my full recommended list of supplies, a huge printable pdf workbook of traceable drills, and a ton of step-by-step videos explaining every basic stroke.
 FOR FREE.
 Oh, and theres a whole guide for iPad users too.

 I promise, a little practice every day will go a LONG WAY.
 See you there!